 - Banking control

-The trustee can choose the bank that will hold the account.
-A checking account is made in the name of the trust; it is a separate entity from the owner.
-This account becomes the vehicle to make investments and direct the funds with checkbook control.
+The trustee can choose the bank or institution for the 401k accounts.
+He/she establishes a checking account in the name of the trust and with the EIN of the trust; it is a separate entity from the owner.
+As trustee, he/she invests through the account and directs the funds with checkbook control.

 - Self-directed investments

 The self-directed Solo 401k Plan from Sense Financial gives participants full investment control.
 You can invest in almost every class, from real estate to private businesses.
 You can diversify your retirement funds for maximum growth.

 Sense Financial Services assists clients in creating their self-directed retirement accounts with checkbook control.
 Contact us today to discuss the right retirement vehicle for you.